apache/unomi/itests/README.md

 So we will set up locally those servers in the exact same versions.
 (For now just download them and do not start them yet.)

+To ease the migration, you can run the docker image of ElasticSearch 7.11.0 with the following command:

+    docker run -p 9200:9200 -e path.repo="/tmp/snapshots_repository"  -e discovery.type=single-node docker.elastic.co/elasticsearch/elasticsearch:7.11.0

+Note that the path.repo is set to `/tmp/snapshots_repository` so you can use this path to store the snapshot repository.

 First we need to extract the zip of the snapshot repository from the test resources:

     /src/test/resources/migration/snapshots_repository.zip

+>    If you use docker, you can copy the zip file to the docker container using the following command:
+>    docker cp src/test/resources/migration/snapshots_repository.zip <container_id>:/tmp/snapshots_repository.zip

+Then unzip it to the path you want to use as snapshot repository.

 In my case I unzip it to:

     /servers/elasticsearch-7.11.0/

+>   For docker unzip in the `/tmp` folder.

 So I have the following folders structure: